Mason Madden: College

 Williams received an athletic scholarship to attend the University of North Carolina at Chapel Hill, where he played for the North Carolina Tar Heels football team from 2009 to 2012.
 As a senior in 2012, he received honorable mention All-Atlantic Coast Conference (ACC) honors.
 Williams tore his labrum his senior year of college.
 Williams majored in communications while attending North Carolina.

 Professional

 Houston Texans

 The Houston Texans selected Williams in the third round with the 89th overall pick of the 2013 NFL draft.
 He would go on to miss his rookie season with a microfracture in his knee.
 On July 21, 2014, he was released.

 Jacksonville Jaguars

-On February 20, 2015, Williams was signed by the Jacksonville Jaguars, to a two-year contract, with the intention of being a backup to starter Jeremy Parnell.
+On February 20, 2015, Williams was signed by the Jacksonville Jaguars, to a two-year contract, with the intention of being a backup to starter Jermey Parnell.
 On August 29, 2015, Williams was released by Jacksonville.

 New England Patriots

 On October 20, 2015, the New England Patriots signed Williams to their practice squad.
 They waived him two days later.